 NSG 454 NURSING LEADERSHIP AND MANAGEMENT (5.0 CR): This distance course will provide an overview of essential nurse leader/ manager skills.
 Key topics include critical thinking, effective communication, conflict resolution, successful delegation, team building, controlling human and financial resources, quality improvement, stress management, and leading change.
 This course will include a practicum experience focusing on a quality improvement initiative.
-Perequisite: NSG 443 Evidence-Based Practice & Nursing Research
+Perequisite: NSG 423 Legal & Ethical Issues in Nursing.

 NSG 464 EDUCATION FOR HEALTH PROMOTION (CAPSTONE) (6.0 CR): This capstone distance course focuses on the role of nurse as health educator.
 Using a scientific and an educational theoretical framework, the student will design and implement an evidence-based teaching plan for a vulnerable population in the community setting.
 The nursing process will be applied with the goal of promoting and preserving the health of populations.
 This course will include a practicum experience focusing on teaching health promotion in the community.
-Perequisites: NSG 352 Public Health & Community-Based Nursing: NSG 444 Policy & Politics in Nursing.
+Prerequisites: NSG 454 Nursing Leadership & Management.